TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 .. **Introduction**

-* :ref:`introduction` is a very brief introduction to the topic Extbae and Fluid.
+* :ref:`introduction` is a very brief introduction to the topic Extbase and Fluid.

 .. **Basic principles**